-The mission of the Gary and Mary West Senior Dental Center is to provide affordable, high-quality oral healthcare with comprehensive education, clinical, and wellness services for seniors in need, enabling them to live healthy and productive lives.
+The mission of the Gary and Mary West Senior Dental Center is to provide affordable, high-quality oral healthcare with comprehensive education, clinical, and wellness services for seniors in need, enabling them to live healthy lives.

-Since then, Dr. Becerra and her dental team have worked tirelessly to treat vulnerable seniors in desperate need of oral healthcare, becoming strong advocates for “re-connecting the mouth to the rest of the body” and encouraging others to join their cause.
+Since then, the Senior Dental Center team has worked tirelessly to treat seniors in desperate need of oral healthcare, becoming strong advocates for “re-connecting the mouth to the rest of the body” and encouraging others to join their cause.

-At the Senior Dental Center, our goal is to reconnect the mouth to the rest of the body and ensure that the whole person is considered to ensure we provide the right care at the right time.
-Our patients are screened, triaged, and their care is coordinated, all on-site.
+At the Senior Dental Center, our goal is to treat the whole person and ensure that the right care is delivered at the right time.
+Our patients are screened, triaged and their care is coordinated—all on-site.

-We strive to enable seniors to properly care for and maintain their oral health through education and dental services that will impact the progression of disease.
-Working with Serving Seniors at the GMWSWC, the West Health Institute and West Health Policy Center aims to demonstrate the clinical and economic impacts that our innovative model can have on health outcomes and quality of life.
+We strive to enable seniors to properly maintain their oral health through education and dental services that impact the progression of disease.
+Working with Serving Seniors at the GMWSWC, the West Health Institute and West Health Policy Center, we gather rigorous data and conduct research to demonstrate the clinical and economic impacts that our innovative model can have on health outcomes and quality of life.

-Our research will help inform policy work designed to drive needs for reform and new legislation.
-These efforts will help us achieve our long-term goal of making our innovative, integrated model of care an example for replication in other places of our state and our nation, creating new value in our healthcare system and local communities.
+Our research will help inform policy work designed to drive needs for reform, new legislation and help us achieve our long-term goal of making our innovative, integrated model of care a prototype for replication in other places throughout the state and nation.